Murph9/RallyGame2/README.md

 Ideas for goals:

 -   just hit a high speed once (not just at the end of the zone)
--   flip the car somewhere
+-   flip your car somewhere
--   hit like 5 traffic at a minimum speed
+-   hit like 5 different traffic (with colours?)

 -   spawn next to the road with a goal of driving 100km
     -   at some fixed amount X km you will have a goal to reach: